-The ENVD Certificate Program is offered to undergraduate students pursuing non-engineering degrees to help them prepare for entry-level jobs in lighting design firms.
+The Lighting Design Certificate is offered to undergraduate students pursuing non-engineering degrees to help them prepare for entry-level jobs in lighting design firms.
 Combining lighting design with architecture, landscape architecture, or design studies could also open doors in architecture and interior design firms.

 The certificate is achieved through completion of a series of four lighting courses - two required courses, one technical elective and a capstone course.